chandanboyina/FLam-Backend/README.md

 > All external references were used solely for educational and implementation understanding purposes.
 > The complete source code, logic, and integration were written, tested, and verified by **Chandan Boyina**.
 ---

+## Compliance & Integrity Declaration

+I hereby declare that this project is my original work, developed independently as part of a company technical evaluation.
+I have not received any unauthorized assistance or copied content from other individuals or projects.
+All referenced materials (Python documentation, Flask guides, SQLite tutorials) were used solely for conceptual understanding.
+I fully understand every component of this project and can explain its logic and architecture in detail.

+---

+## Developer’s Note

+This project was developed independently for a placement technical assignment.
+Throughout the development process, I referred to official documentation for **Python**, **Flask**, **SQLite**, and other standard libraries.
+Automated tools were used only for **research and learning reference**, and all final implementation logic, architecture, and debugging were done independently by me.
+I take complete responsibility for the design decisions and correctness of the submitted code.

+---